PixilareMedia/ThriveCraft/1.13/README.txt

 11. click directory choose the forge mdk folder then click finsh

 side note if the run button in elcipse does not work use the runClient.bat

+side note if you want to use your own MC account follow this
+01. open the dropdown arrow by the run button
+02. select runConfiguration
+03. go to the Arguments tab
+04. add in Program arguments --username ForgeDev@MinecraftForge.net --password 12345IsABadPassword
+(replace ForgeDev@MinecraftForge.net with your Email & 12345IsABadPassword with your password)
+05. hit apply
+06. hit run
+07. go into a world and see if you now show up as you